EU elections 2024 – this is what the candidates think about higher education

-June 6-9 this year are the EU elections.
-This means that it is soon time to make your voice heard.
-But student politics is not completely uncomplicated, and SFS has therefore sent out a survey to the top candidates from the Swedish parties in the EU Parliament, to map where they stand on current issues linked to education and research.
+The EU elections will be held on June 6-9 this year.
+This means that it is almost time to make your voice heard.
+But student politics is not completely uncomplicated and SFS has therefore sent out a survey to the top candidates from the Swedish parties in the EU Parliament, to map out where they stand on current issues related to education and research.
 The survey was sent out to the parties' first names.
-All have responded to the survey, except for Alice Teodorescu Måwe (KD).
+All of them have responded to the survey, except Alice Teodorescu Måwe (KD).

-Scroll down to read more what the parties answered.
+Scroll down to read more about what the parties responded.

 This is how the parties responded